vtexdocs/dev-portal-content/docs/troubleshooting/store-performance/i-cant-complete-a-purchase-on-a-faststore-website.md

 ## Solution

-To solve this problem, there are two troubleshooting checks and instructions you can use:
+To solve this problem, there are two troubleshooting checks and instructions you can follow:

 - [Configuring an external DNS](#step-1-configuring-an-external-dns): Ensure your FastStore website is accessible via a custom domain and that the checkout works properly.
 - [Check the `secure` subdomain pointing](#step-2-check-the-secure-subdomain-pointing): If the error persists after configuring an external DNS, check if the `secure` subdomain is pointing to VTEX.

 ### Step 1 - Configuring an external DNS

-Configure an external DNS to allow customers to access your FastStore website through your chosen domain and enable functionalities like VTEX Checkout.
-Follow the [Configuring external DNS](https://developers.vtex.com/docs/guides/faststore/go-live-2-configuring-external-dns) guide for more information.
+Configure an external DNS to allow customers to access your FastStore website through your chosen domain and enable features like VTEX Checkout.
+See the [Configuring external DNS](https://developers.vtex.com/docs/guides/faststore/go-live-2-configuring-external-dns) guide for more information.

 ### Step 2 - Check the `secure` subdomain pointing